uralys/maperial.js/concepts.md

 Read [more](http://static.maperial.com/doc/MapView.html#addLens)...

 ### Magnifier
-A Magnifier allows to highlight a your map using the s of map using a different zoom.
+A Magnifier is a view to zoom in your map, with the same center.

 ```
-var lens = map.addLens(options);
+var magnifier = map.addMagnifier(options);
 ```

-You can add layers to your Lens exactly as you would do with any MapView, or don't add any to use the Map ones.
+You can add layers to your Magnifier exactly as you would do with any MapView, or don't add any to use the Map ones.

 Use options to set it fixed or draggable, its size, position etc...